litmuschaos/litmus-docs/website/docs/user-guides/image-registry.md

 <br/><br/>

-Now while scheduling a workflow, the image registry changes will be visible.
-Here's the code snippet from a Chaos Workflow after the image registry change.
+Now while scheduling a chaos scenario, the image registry changes will be visible.
+Here's the code snippet from a Chaos Scenario after the image registry change.

 ```yaml
 - name: install-application